MessaoudiLab/Data-Visualization/Bubbleplot/README.md

 ```
 pTF <- pTF + geom_point(shape = 21)
 ```
-The module, "geom_point," lets ggplot2 know that it needs to create a scatter plot.
+"geom_point" lets ggplot2 know that it needs to create a scatter plot.
 For this application, the argument "shape = 21" is used to create bubbles with empty fill in order to accomadate the variable fill described by the previous module.

 ## 3. theme()
 ```
 pTF <- pTF + theme_bw()
 + theme(axis.title.x = element_blank(), axis.ticks.x = element_blank(), axis.title.y = element_blank())
 ```
+"theme_bw" colors the background of the graph white as opposed to the default theme that colors it grey.
+Be sure to sequence this module before any of the other aesthetic modules, or else default settings of "theme_bw" will overwrite some desired settings.
+The example arguments within the "theme" module delete the axis titles and x axis ticks

 ## 4. facet.grid()
 ```
 pTF <- pTF + facet_grid(. ~ Orientation)
 ```
+"facet.grid" separates the data into two separate graphs "Up" and "Down" according to the variable "Orientation."

 ## 5. labs()
 ```
 pTF <- pTF + labs(size = “Gene Count”, fill = “p-value”)
 ```
+"labs" regards the label names and takes the same arguments as "aes" in the first module.
+Since, the x and y titles will not be included in this graph
 ## Sorting by chosen variable

 ## Useful Functions